12th Infantry Regiment (United States): World War II

 The 12th Infantry Regiment was reorganized as a motorized infantry regiment on 29 September 1942.
-Less than a year later, on 1 August 1943, the 12th was reorganized as a standard infantry regiment when the 4th Division was converted from motorized to dismounted infantry.
+Less than a year later, on 1 August 1943, the 12th was reorganized as a standard infantry regiment when the 4th Division was converted from motorized back to dismounted infantry.
 The regiment along with the rest of the 4th Infantry Division arrived in England on 29 January 1944.
 On D-Day, 6 June 1944, the 12th Infantry saw its first action of the war when, as part of the 4th Infantry Division, it spearheaded the assault landing on Utah Beach under the command of Colonel Russell "Red" Reeder.
 Between 9 and 12 August 1944, the regiment helped defeat the Germans in Operation Lüttich.
 The regiment fought in five European campaigns through France, Belgium, Luxembourg and Germany.
 The 12th Infantry was awarded the Presidential Unit Citation for valor in action at Luxembourg during the Battle of the Bulge.
 The regiment was also awarded the Belgian Fourragere.
 After Germany's surrender, the 12th Infantry, along with the 4th Infantry Division, returned to the United States on 12 July 1945 and was inactivated 27 February 1946 at Camp Butner, North Carolina.
 During this time famed author J. D. Salinger served with the unit.